Alfred Zefi

-Alfred Zefi (born 20 August 1991) is an Albanian professional footballer who plays as a defensive midfielder for Albanian club KF Tomori.
+Alfred Zefi (born 20 August 1991) is an Albanian former professional footballer who last played as a defensive midfielder for Albanian club Butrinti.

 Club career

 Korabi Peshkopi

 On 1 July 2016, Zefi joined newly promoted Albanian Superliga side Korabi Peshkopi by penning a one-year contract for an undisclosed fee.
 He signed along with 12 other players, five of them being his teammates at Laçi.
 He was given squad number 22, and made his competitive debut on 7 September in the opening 2016–17 Albanian Superliga week against Laçi, appearing in the last 13 minutes of an eventual goalless draw.
 On 12 February of the following year, during the matchday 21 against Luftëtari Gjirokastër, Zefi was sent-off in the 61st minute for headbutting a player of Luftëtari, as the match finished with a 2–0 defeat for Zefi's side.
 This led the Disciplinary Committee to ban him for the following five league matches.